 The relationship between technology and warfare is undeniable: from the Great War (1914-18) to the War on Terrorism today, technology has played a central role in military operations.
 In this course students will define and analyze technology as a general concept and its relationship to warfare in particular.
-Students will also reflect on the factors -political, economic, cultural, etc.-that contribute to the creation of technology and that determine its use in warfare.
-The course will examine the principal developments in military technology from a historical perspective, beginning with the development of artillery in the fifteenth century and ending with an analysis of the contemporary and future battlespace.
+Students will also reflect on the factors -political, economic, cultural, etc.-that contribute to the creation of technology and that determines its use in warfare.
+The course will examine the principal developments in military technology from a historical perspective, beginning with the development of artillery in the fifteenth century and ending with an analysis of the contemporary and future battle space.

-Prerequisite(s): A junior history course
+Prerequisite(s): A junior-level history course.